someobserver/recurgence/README.md

 ## Investigative Principle

-**Self-reference may be generative.**
+**<big>Self-reference may be generative.</big>**

 Every system capable of modeling itself—from minds to markets to mathematical theories—appears to generate emergent structure through recursive self-observation.
-This repository investigates whether this represents mathematical necessity: *whether coherent complexity requires systems that can recognize, represent, and refine their own patterns.*
+This repository investigates whether this represents mathematical necessity: *whether emergent complexity requires systems that can recognize, understand, represent, and refine their own patterns.*

 ## Epistemic Integrity